Let Us Know How We Can Help You.

 Here are some important terms to learn when it comes to asset protection:

-Fraudulent Conveyance - Essentially, this is why you want to set up your asset protection strategy ahead of time because if you move an asset in an attempt to avoid a judgement of impede a creditor, it is fraudulent and the court will disallow the transfer and your property will be at risk.
+Fraudulent Conveyance - Essentially, this is why you want to set up your asset protection strategy ahead of time because if you move an asset in an attempt to avoid a judgment of impede a creditor, it is fraudulent and the court will disallow the transfer and your property will be at risk.

 Offshore Asset Protection Trust - There are certain countries that have structured their laws to make it very difficult for creditors to reach assets that are held there.
 In this type of trust, you establish the trust in the foreign country and the assets remain there.
 The assets will be held overseas and controlled from their and will be subject to the laws of the foreign jurisdiction.